Jmw150/Computational-Science/README.md

-# Various numerical analysis algorithms
+# A collection of numerical analysis

+Numerical analysis is the study of algorithms that use numerical approximation (as opposed to symbolic manipulations) for the problems of mathematical analysis.

+This includes topics such as algorithms for statistics, analytic number theory, and machine learning.
+The restriction is: content must be analytic, algorithms use numbers.

-## Solve equations of one variable
+## Solve elementary algebraic equations of one variable

 |   |Python   |C   |tested   |proven   |
 |---|---|---|---|---|